chadsr/NordVPN-NetworkManager/README.rst

                             disconnects
       -p, --purge           Remove all active connections, auto-connect and kill- switch (if configured)
-      --credentials         Change the existing saved credentials
+      --categories          Display a list of the available VPN categories --credentials         Change the existing saved credentials
       --settings            Change the existing saved settings